mikabele/spata/migration.md

 ### Miscellaneous

-*   Methods with arity-0 have been stripped of parentheses where feasible because they do not have side effects.
+*   Methods with arity-0 have been trimped of parentheses where feasible because they do not have side effects.
 *   Many classes and traits have been declared final or sealed.
 *   `Reader` trait has been moved from `reader` object into `io` package.